 Pico de Gallo – Fresh, delicious and so easy to make!
 Packed with flavor and takes less than 10 minutes.
 This homemade pico de gallo is the perfect addition to any Mexican dish!

 If you know me, you know I’m a chips and dip kind of girl.
 I could eat it all day, every day and be happy.
-Fresh pico de gallo is one of my favorites, as well as guacamole, salsa, queso, salsa verde and mango salsa.
+Fresh pico de gallo is one of my favorites, as well as guacamole, salsa, queso, hot corn dip, salsa verde and mango salsa.
 Seriously so, so yummy!

 Pico de gallo makes the best addition to any Mexican dish!
 It adds the perfect amount of flavor and is tastes fresh and delicious.
 Plus it’s SO easy to make and takes less than 10 minutes!

 There are so many dishes that I love topping with pico, including tacos, BBQ chicken salad, taquitos and lettuce wraps.
 It really ramps up the flavor and is one of my favorite ways to add a fresh touch to any meal.
 And who can forget how amazing it tastes as a dip served with tortilla chips.
 I mean, I could snack on this stuff all day!

 Although pico de gallo and salsa are quite similar and use most of the same ingredients, the main difference is the consistency.
 Pico is a mixture of fresh, uncooked ingredients that are finely diced to create a chunkier dip.
 Salsa, on the other hand, has more of a liquid texture and is often pureed to create a smoother consistency.
 Both taste great and are used in the same ways, it’s just a matter of personal preference!

 Amounts included in printable recipe below.